-Communities of color have been disproportionately impacted by COVID-19, and strategies are needed that explicitly center the needs of these communities.
-The purpose of the Just Recovery for Racial and Ethnic Communities initiative is to mobilize community-based organizations and local residents to partner with public organizations to mitigate the adverse impact of COVID-19 on communities of color, rural, and socially vulnerable populations.
-Given that COVID-19 related disparities are driven by the same factors driving health disparities broadly, this initiative also seeks to support not only the mitigation and recovery but also to support community resilience and efforts that address the true drivers of disparities.
-This work includes several elements outlined below, which, taken collectively, work to ensure timely access to relevant information and investment in community partners working to address the pandemic.
+Health inequities pre-date COVID-19, and throughout the pandemic, Black, indigenous, and communities of color have been disproportionately impacted by COVID-19.
+Strategies are needed that explicitly center the needs and assets of these communities.
+The Just Recovery for Racial and Ethnic Communities Initiative seeks to mobilize community-based organizations and local residents to partner with public organizations to mitigate the adverse impact of COVID-19 on communities of color.
+COVID-19 disparities are driven by the same factors driving health disparities broadly, including systemic racism and divestment in communities.
+Therefore, this initiative seeks to support not only mitigation and recovery, but also to support community resilience and build capacity and efforts that address the root drivers of disparities.

 - Community Advisory Team